adisasuke/neural_network_abstraction/readme.md

 first_eta is text file used to store  z3 eta values which is later consumed to convert it into dictionary

-random text for testing git hub
+random text for testing git hub part 2